How to talk with youth about gun violence

 - If a patient isn’t interested in discussing firearm injury prevention with you, respect that decision.
 Focus on building trust, and revisit the topic during a future visit.

 - Acknowledge the conversation may be different based on the age of the patient.
 Use age-appropriate language and real-life examples.
-If a parent is there, still acknowledge bodily autonomy of the patient.
+Acknowledge the patient’s bodily autonomy, even if a parent is present.

 - Stay up to date on the latest screening tools and recommendations to help prevent firearm-related injuries among youth.
 Visit our resources page for academic courses, podcasts, webinars, and more.